State visit

-Landowner declaration guidance and form
+Landowner declaration register, guidance and forms.

 Landowner Statements and Declarations Highways Act 1980 Section 31(6) Commons Act 2006 Section 15A : Guidance notes and link to Application form.